Ben1152000/sootty/README.md

 - `-R | --reload SAVENAME` Loads a saved query.
 Requires query name as string.
 - `--btable` Print the wire value table at breakpoints to `stdout` (`-b` is required).

+*Note: For more detailed information on the query language, check out [syntax.md](syntax.md)

 ### Examples

 Below are some more examples  that take advantage of some of the features sootty has to offer: